-Regardless of the enterprise, be it a small business, a corporation, a government agency, or community-based organization, people look to their leaders for guidance in crisis regarding almost every aspect of their lives.
+Regardless of the enterprise, be it a small business, corporation, government agency, or community-based organization, people look to their leaders for guidance in crisis regarding almost every aspect of their lives.
 People need clarity and direction, and above all, honesty.
-We are experiencing an unprecedented crisis as the extent of and response to this pandemic increases and changes daily.
-Below are a few guidelines for leaders in this time of uncertainty:
+As we transition from a pandemic to the endemic stage of COVID-19, people will continue to need leaders as they process the last two years and establish their new routines.
+Below are a few guidelines for leaders during this time.

-You must take care of yourselves and your loved ones.
-Let your staff know what you are doing to care for yourself.
+Take care of yourselves and your loved ones.
+Let your staff and community know what you are doing to care for yourself.

-Be clear about what the plans are for your facility or business.
+Be clear about the plans for your facility or business

 Be honest about what you don’t know.
-Let your staff know that current plans are fluid and subject to change.
+Let your staff or community know that your plans may be fluid and subject to change.

-- Hold a daily briefing - even if nothing has changed.
-Depending on your work culture, you could do this by conference call, video conferencing, email or text.
+- Hold a weekly briefing, even if nothing has changed.
+Depending on your work culture, you could do this by conference call, video conferencing, email, or text.

 - Explain your reasons for the plans and actions you have taken.

-- You are likely to have more on your plate than you can handle
+- You may have more on your plate than you can handle.

 Coping in the face of uncertainty

-It is normal for people of all ages to feel worried, frustrated, or even angry, in the face of circumstances that change or feel uncontrollable.
+It is normal for people of all ages to feel worried, frustrated, or even angry in the face of circumstances that frequently change or feel uncontrollable.
 We would encourage you to discuss these questions with trusted friends, family members or colleagues: